Decoding the Critique Mechanism in Large Reasoning Models: The Geometry of Critique Ability

 \subsection{The Linear Separability of Internal Thoughts}

+We evaluate on in-distribution (ID) GSM8K-Error and out-of-distribution (OOD) MATH500-Error, using AUROC and Expected Calibration Error (ECE).
+Table~\ref{tab:linear_probing_results_main} reports results for the best layer per model (highest ID AUROC, lowest ID ECE), with full layer-wise results in Appendix~\ref{sec:activation_separability_app}.

 To further investigate, we compare the latent features of intervened samples in Section~\ref{sec:hidden_recovery} and original samples.
-Let $c\sim y_q$ denote the answer in $c$, which could be the CoT or the final answer, aligns with the ground-truth $y_q$.
-We construct pairs of runs with identical prompts for 1,000 GSM8K training questions $\mathcal{Q}_{\text{train}}$: a baseline run with correct reasoning ($c \sim y_q$) and an intervened run with incorrect reasoning ($e + \tilde{c} \not\sim y_q$), both of which yield correct final answers ($a \sim y_q, \tilde{a} \sim y_q$).
+We write $x \sim y_q$ when an output $x$, which could be a reasoning conclusion $c$ or a final answer $a$, matches the ground-truth $y_q$, and $x \not\sim y_q$ otherwise.
+For 1,000 GSM8K training questions $\mathcal{Q}_{\text{train}}$, we construct paired runs with identical prompts: a baseline run with correct reasoning ($c \sim y_q$) and an intervened run with incorrect reasoning ($e + \tilde{c} \not\sim y_q$), both of which yield correct final answers ($a \sim y_q, \tilde{a} \sim y_q$).
 As discussed above, in the final answer the model performs hidden critique ability to recover from mistakes.
 Therefore, we inspect the hidden states of the final answers and extract the average feature vectors across answer tokens at each layer $\ell$:

 where $c \sim y_q,\; a \sim y_q,\;e + \tilde{c} \not \sim y_q, \; \tilde{a} \sim y_q$.

 For each layer $\ell$, we train a linear probe $f_{\ell}(h)=W_{\ell}h+b_{\ell}$ with $W_{\ell}\in\mathbb{R}^{2\times d}$, where $d$ is the size of feature vectors, to distinguish the baseline from intervened activations.
 The probe is trained with AdamW (learning rate $10^{-3}$) for 100 epochs, with a cosine schedule.